 Midsole offers a very plush experience.

-The Saucony Endorphin Elite 2 is quite unstable, especially at slower paces.
+The Saucony Endorphin Elite 2 is not the most stable shoe, especially at slower paces.
 Despite having a carbon plate, the soft and deeply compressive foam undermines stability.
-Its narrow arch, combined with a very high stack height, contribute to a wobbly ride that's typical of most super shoes.
+Its narrow arch, combined with a very high stack height, contributes to a wobbly ride that's typical of most super shoes.
 This may be a dealbreaker for those needing more stability.

 Foam is super soft and wobbly.